HOWZ1T/py_proxy/README.md

 Python proxy manager. <br>
 Please use diligently and respectfully. <br>
 Always respect a website's ROBOTS.txt
+This fork automatically validates returned proxies using threading.
+Easier to use.

 ## compatibility
 This library is compatible with python 3